-This test is to establish whether or not a company has a realistic prospect of paying its debts as and when they fall due.
+This test is whether a company is able to pay its debts as and when they fall due.

-For example, if a business is facing a short term cash flow issue while working on a contract, but they can service their liabilities once that contract is paid, then it would pass the cash flow test and not be classed as being insolvent.
+However if a business is simply facing a short term cash flow issue, say while working on a large contract, but it can service its liabilities once that contract is paid, then it would pass the cash flow test and not be classed as being insolvent.

-However, a business that has a large amount of assets on their balance sheet, may look solvent and in a strong position, but if it fails to meet payment deadlines to suppliers and HMRC, and has no realistic prospect of selling assets to raise cash, it would fail the test.
+In contrast, a business that has a large amount of assets on its balance sheet, may look solvent and in a strong position, but if it fails to meet payment deadlines to suppliers and HMRC and has no realistic prospect of selling assets to raise cash, it would fail the test.